esbuild/community-plugins/README.md

 This is just a centralized list of 3rd-party plugins to make discovery easier.
 No guarantees are made as to plugin quality, compatibility, or lack of malicious code.
 As with all 3rd-party dependencies, you should review them yourself before including them in your project.

+Note that another way to find esbuild plugins is to search for the [`esbuild-plugin`](https://www.npmjs.com/search?q=keywords:esbuild-plugin&sortBy=downloads_monthly) keyword on the npm registry.
+That also includes other esbuild plugins which are not on this list.

 ## Plugin list

 ### New file extensions (hosted on npm)